RevenueHunt/docs/docs/how-to-guides/use-markdown.md

 ```

 ---
 Markdown is a simple yet powerful language for formatting text on the web.
-By mastering the basic syntax elements supported by Shop Quiz: Product Recommendation Quiz, you can effectively enhance your quizzes and content, making them more attractive and engaging for users.
+By mastering the basic syntax elements supported by Product Recommendation Quiz, you can effectively enhance your quizzes and content, making them more attractive and engaging for users.